FIRST-Tech-Challenge/scorekeeper/.github/ISSUE_TEMPLATE/local--ftclive--feature-request.md

 ---
-name: Local (FTCLive) Feature Request
+name: Traditional (FTCLive) Feature Request
-about: Suggest an idea for ftc-scoring.firstinspires.org
+about: Suggest an idea for the traditional scoring system
 title: ''
 labels: Local, enhancement
 assignees: ''